ncatlab/nlab-content/pages/6/1/3/4/4316/content.md

 In the following we consider the theory starting with a [[Haag-Kastler vacuum representation]] on [[Minkowski spacetime]].

-The DHR condition says that **all expectation values (of all observables) should approach the vacuum expectation values, uniformly, when the region of measurement is moved away from the origin.
+The DHR condition says that **all expectation values (of all observables) should approach the vacuum expectation values, uniformly, when the region of measurement is moved away from the origin.** This is one possible abstraction of the situation in a high energy particle collider, where the registered events are localized both in time and in space.

-This excludes long range forces like electromagnetism from consideration, because, by [[Gauss' law]], the electric charge in a finite region can be measured by the flux of the field strength through a sphere of arbitrary large radius.
+The DHR condition excludes long range forces like electromagnetism from consideration, because, by [[Stokes' theorem]], the electric charge in a finite region can be measured by the flux of the field strength through a sphere of arbitrary large radius.
 The DHR analysis is of interest nevertheless, because it has reached a certain maturity and is therefore an excellent object to study: see for example the [[Doplicher-Roberts reconstruction theorem]].

 ## Abstract ##
 After the definition of admissible representations we collect some notions that will enable us to state a description of all admissible representations using intrinsic properties of the quasi-local algebra.